Skip to main content

 The last handful of test failures cropped up at 1,500 RPM when the load balancer would naively retry the same region again, even after the previous request had been to that region and failed due to being overloaded.
 To handle this rare edge case, and to gain more nuanced control over the availability of individual regions, I decided to write a primitive load balancer to run in the Cloudflare Worker itself (using KV storage for persisting node availability data) and then shelved GCP Load Balancer:

 This dealt with the issue by not re-attempting already overwhelmed regions.
-We were able to let the load tests scale error-free to 3,000 RPM for 10 minutes.
+I was able to let the load tests scale error-free to 3,000 RPM for 10 minutes.
 Conceivably, it could have been pushed further but the costs of such load tests were becoming non-trivial!
-For our initial prototype, this felt like a good place to stop our quest for scale for now.
+For my initial prototype, this felt like a good place to stop my quest for scale for now.